Marcantonio Franceschini

 Main altar, Visitation by Marcantonio Franceschini, Chiesa della Visitazione in Salò.

 Marcantonio Franceschini (/it/; 1648 - 24 December 1729) was an Italian painter of the Baroque period, active mostly in his native Bologna.
 He was the father and teacher of Giacomo Franceschini.

 Biography

-He was a pupil of Carlo Cignani, with whom he worked on the frescoes in the Palazzo del Giardino in Parma (1678-81).
-He worked closely for many years with his brother-in-law, Luigi Quaini, who also was the cousin of Cignani.
+He was a pupil of Carlo Cignani, with whom he worked on the frescoes in the Palazzo del Giardino in Parma (1678-1681).
+He worked closely for many years with his brother-in-law, Luigi Quaini, who was also the cousin of Cignani.